AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Proof Decision</td>
-   <td> <p>In reports that contain the Document Version object (such as a Document Version report&nbsp; and Proof Approval report), this field displays the decision status of the proof (pending, changes required, or approved)</p> </td>
+   <td> <p>In reports that contain the Document Version object (such as a Document Version report  and Proof Approval report), this field displays the decision status of the proof (pending, changes required, or approved)</p> </td>
   </tr>
   <tr>
    <td>Proof Name</td>